X01XX/Unorthodox-Expert-System/README.md

 There is extensive use of Boolean Algebra.

 Based on an improved interpretation of the Karnaugh Map.
 Karnaugh Maps have a bug, and there is a fix, see the top of the file theory.html.
-Squares that are only in one region have a special significance.
+Also, squares that are only in one region have a special significance.

 Run under Rust, a command help screen will display.